This lentil soup with leeks is a vegan, gluten free and low calorie meal with lots of health benefits!

 - It is a one pot recipe, meaning easy preparation and easier clean up!

 - It is delicious!

 Note: In order for the lentils to cook properly and fast, you should add the salt at the end (this is something we do with all of the legumes family).

-One pot lentil, leek, and green apple soup
+One pot lentil soup with leeks and green apple

 - 2 ¼ cups dried lentils